Subjects and careers

 Start with the obvious path between subjects and jobs – maths to financial services, English to Author, Sciences to medicine.
 Next, try thinking more broadly.
 What connections can you make with your subject and areas of work?
 Maths, could lead to roles in engineering, computer science or science.
 English, could lead to roles in law, politics and media.

 What general skills do you need for your studies?
 For history, key skills include research, developing an argument, and presenting your ideas in clear and logical way.
 Such abilities could lead to careers in politics, law or journalism.
 Bear in mind that the skills you develop in different subjects can be used across different types of careers.
-Find out about where your favorite subject could take you using BBC bitesize.

 Finally, try to pinpoint what exactly you like about your favourite subjects and what parts of other subjects you enjoy.
 Is there a topic or project that really stands out?